jbmertens/pinn-toys/README.md

 ### Modulus Tests

-This repository mainly contains scratch work and testing for solving equations using NVIDIA [Modulus](https://developer.nvidia.com/modulus).
-These are basic assessments of how relevant physics-informed nets might be for cosmological applications, including looking at self-gravitating matter (including modifications to general relativity) and cosmology.
+This repository mostly contains scratch work for PDE solving using NVIDIA's [Modulus](https://developer.nvidia.com/modulus).
+These are just some basic assessments of how relevant physics-informed nets (Modulus in particular) might be for studying cosmological systems, including self-gravitating matter and modifications to general relativity.
+It's looking interesting!
+More work forthcoming.

-The answer: it's looking interesting!